MohamedHanii/YelpCamp/README.md

 Feel free to test the functionality of this website by signing up and creating/editing campgrounds, comments and ratings.

-* Email : test@yahoo.com      Password : test
+* username : mohamed      Password : mohamed
-* Email : alex@gmail.com      Password : password
+* username : ahmed      Password : ahmed
-* Email :  mohamed@yahoo.com  Password : password01
+* Email :  john  Password : john

 You can create your own account and add/edit campgrounds, ratings or comments